Remi-C/Remi-C.github.io/_posts/2017-11-11-storing_tools.md

 ### Natural stones###
 My favorite stones are natural.

-Most I found in Japan with sheer luck, having encoutered the last owner of an active quarry in Kyoto.
+Most I found in Japan with sheer luck, having encountered the last owner of an active quarry in Kyoto.
 I rarely use the 1.5k grit one (Binsui) because it is slow.
 Yet I'm super found of the 5k one (Aotoishi).
 The two 8k are very different, one being extremely hard, the other softer (Oouchi and Oozuki).
 I also have two finishing stones from Japan and China.

-Last I also found a Belgium coticule in a flea market.
+Last, I also found a Belgium coticule in a flea market.
-This stone is something else as it cuts fast for a waterstone.
+This stone is something else as it cuts fast for a Waterstone.
 I'd like a bigger one, but they are rare and expensive.